What does the extension do?

 The PureClarity WooCommerce extension does the following:

-- Creates all the links to product, category, user & brand data
+- Creates all the links to product, category and user data

 - Allows you to submit the first data feed and historic data feed

 - Sets up some starting BMZs automatically for the Home Page, Cart Page, and Checkout Page.

 - Ensures data integrity between your store and PureClarity through cron jobs